exonum/exonum-doc/src/home/design-overview.md

  - How should each transaction type be executed; what checks should be made before adopting the transaction?

+All the outer applications may communicate with Exonum blockchain through REST API written on [IRON](http://ironframework.io/).
+That is, you may implement API endpoints for every type of query your application need in.
+For example, for cryptocurrency you may add endpoints like this:

+ - `/getbalance?address=AAA` reads the current balance for the certain address;
+ - `/send?from=AAA&to=BBB&sum=100` creates Exonum transaction and broadcasts it to the blockchain network

 To go deeper, please refer to our demos and tutorials: **TODO: link to tutorials**